-- (a) If we have advised you that an industry trainee or apprentice is eligible for fees-free tertiary education provision and that we will pay you an amount in respect of fees on behalf of the industry trainee or apprentice (or their employer), you must not charge the industry trainee or apprentice (or their employer) that amount, in respect of those fees. - (b) For the purposes of this Condition, and Condition 8.3, "fees" are defined as fees for training and assessment, including fees paid: - (i) to you; and - (ii) directly to training and assessment providers; and - (iii) as part of fees charged by group training schemes.
+- (a) If we have advised you that an industry trainee or New Zealand Apprentice is eligible for fees-free tertiary education provision and that we will pay you an amount in respect of fees on behalf of the industry trainee or New Zealand Apprentice (or their employer), or (if you are a private training establishment) to compensate you for fees forgone, you must not charge the industry trainee or New Zealand Apprentice (or their employer) that amount, in respect of those fees. - (b) For the purposes of this Condition, and Condition 8.3, "fees" are defined as fees for training and assessment, including fees paid: - (i) to you; and - (ii) directly to training and assessment providers; and - (iii) as part of fees charged by group training schemes.